oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 NOT include added links, deleted links, or deleted entities.

-If a navigation property is absent from a `PUT` or `PATCH` request payload, the referenced or contained entity, or the collection thereof, which the navigation property targets remain unchanged by a successful update.
+If a navigation property is absent from a `PUT` or `PATCH` request payload, the referenced or contained entity, or the collection thereof, remain unchanged by a successful update.

 ::: example
 Example 78: using the JSON format, a 4.01 `PATCH` request can update a